RobertDB59/Arduino-Text-to-Morse-Code/README.md

 # Arduino-Text-to-Morse-Code

-This repository enables you to put any text into morse code.
-I needed this to create a flashing taillight on my bicycle.
-Pulsing taillights are better noticed than steady ones.
+        Morse Code Taillight Project version 2

+ This code will loop through a string of characters and convert these to morse code.
+It will make a led taillight blink.

+ Flashing taillights stand out more than steady state lights.

+        AtTiny85   ledPin
+  Vcc      8
+  Gnd      4
+           6          +      // 330 ohm resistance to drive 2N2222 base